How to Master Spotlight for Mac and Become a Productivity Guru | Tips & Tricks

 spotlight-mac-perform-unit-conversions-2

 Spotlight and Siri are closely linked on the Mac.
 In fact, the Siri voice recognition program is essentially a method for performing spotlight searches with your voice.
-This means that many of the Siri tricks from iOS work on the Mac.
+This means that many of the Siri from iOS work on the Mac.

 Spotlight can hook into Siri Knowledge.
 This is often just a well-presented Wikipedia result, but it gives in-place background on ideas you might not be familiar with.